ACE THE SAT/ACT MONSTER

 - Improving Paragraphs: This section contains a passage with numbered sentences, and students will be asked four question types.
 Fortunately, this section is simply a combination of two previous sections, so students learn to combine them for the answer.

-Acing the SAT is not hard or scary—you just have to know how to do it.
+Acing the SAT/ACT is not hard or scary—you just have to know how to do it.

 To View the Original Article, Click Here